Software Performance Engineering for Foundation Model-Powered Software: Our vision towards an SLA-aware

-In this section, we present our vision and reference architecture for a performance-oriented runtime designed to serve multi-tenant FMware, specifically Promptware.
+In this section, we present the design, architecture, and implementation details of our performance-oriented runtime (\fwo), which is built to serve multi-tenant FMware.
 Our approach prioritizes SLAs as the central design principle, aiming to satisfy each FMware's SLA requirements while optimizing cluster-level hardware utilization.

-Our architecture is tailored for Promptware, where the application is represented as DAGs.
+Our design is specifically tailored for Promptware, not Agentware.
+Agentware’s dynamic, autonomous control flow and evolving behavior introduce complexity (such as non-deterministic execution and recursive self-correction) that falls outside the scope of this study.
+Instead, our focus is on Promptware, where the application is represented as DAGs.
 The nodes of the graph represent tasks and the edge represents the control flow dependencies (e.g., sequential or conditional branching).
 To simplify the description, we treat each task as an invocation to an FM.
 However, in practice, the tasks can also take other forms, such as regular code execution or external API calls served outside our runtime.
-The simplified architecture and the core components are illustrated in Figure \ref{fig:FWO}.

-Our runtime can be deployed at an on-premise cluster or a rented cloud cluster as long as we have full access to the machines.
-Each machine is equipped with the same accelerator setup (e.g., 8 Ascend 910B NPUs~\cite{liang2020ascend} per machine).
-For each FMware workflow that is going to be deployed at \fwo, we will decompose the DAG representation into relevant FM invocations.
-For example, one workflow request could be represented as a sequential invocation of Model A, B, and C. Note that the model can be reused in multiple FMware as we have discussed in Section \ref{challenge:deployment}.
-To meet performance requirements, we present the four core components of our reference architecture:
+Our runtime can be deployed on an on-premise cluster or a rented cloud cluster, provided we have full access to the machines.
+While individual machines are equipped with the same accelerator setup (e.g., 8 Ascend 910B NPUs~\cite{liang2020ascend} per machine), the runtime is fully aware of and leverage the cluster-wide heterogeneity.
+For each FMware workflow deployed on \fwo, the workflow is first represented as a DAG.
+During execution, this DAG is decomposed into concrete model requests, meaning each node that involves an FM invocation is translated into one or more calls to the relevant model(s).
+For example, a workflow request could be represented as a sequential DAG with nodes invoking Model A → Model B → Model C, where the outputs of one node can serve as inputs to downstream nodes.
+Models can also be reused across multiple workflows, as discussed in Section \ref{challenge:deployment}, allowing shared FM resources to serve different workflow requests efficiently.

+The simplified architecture and the core components of \fwo are illustrated in Figure~\ref{fig:FWO}.
+To meet performance requirements, we present the four core components of our system architecture: